davidprush/davidprush.github.io/_posts/2021-10-29-Commoditization-of-Information-Technology.md

 title: Commoditization of Information Technology
 description:
 ---
-# Still A Linux Enthusiast
+# Commoditization of Information Technology
 [Go Home...](https://davidprush.com)

 Commoditization of Information Technology is a double-edged sword because “it loses its uniqueness and competitive advantage.”